iamshanahan/Questions/README.md

 Complexity goes through the roof pretty fast, worst-case is roughly n^3 * 2^n.
 The state-birds truth table remains unsolved.
 I killed it after 11 hours.

 Figuring out reduced-complexity approach is the real problem.
-This project currently represents all the objects
+This project currently represents all the objects in the problme space, enabling improved algorithms to be tested.
+At least that's the hope.

 ## Contributing